johanneskastl/ansible-role-ldap_data_kania_ollenburg/README.md

 The debugging script needs the *cleartext* passwords of the users.
 This should obviously *not be used on productive servers with real passwords*!

-- `rootdn_password`: cleartext password of the rootDN
+- `rootdn_password`: cleartext password of the database's rootDN
 - `sssd_user_password`: cleartext password of the sssd-user
 - `chapter_7_1_password`: cleartext password of the regular users from chapter 7.1